KubeRocketCI/docs/docs/operator-guide/auth/configure-keycloak-oidc-eks.md

 ## AWS Configuration

-Configure Identity provider in kubernetes cluster
+Below are the guidelines for configuring identity provider in Kubernetes cluster:

     <Tabs
       defaultValue="terraform"